HerrErde/SubwayBooster/docs/info.md

 ## Creating weird stuff

 <p>
-When finding out what the best number for the <code>expirationValue</code> in <code style="background-color: lightblue;">upgrades.json</code> is,<br>
+When finding out what the best highest number for the <code>expirationValue</code> in <code style="background-color: lightblue;">upgrades.json</code> is,<br>
-I found out that when the set number is too high (the first try was 64-bit) and the same Token Boost widget duplicates itself multiple times under each other (which got really laggy).
+I found out that when the number is set too high (the first try was 64-bit) and the Token Boost widget duplicates itself multiple times under each other (which got really laggy).
+So the highest number is <code>99999999999999</code>.
 </p>

 <p>
 When editing <code>shortcut</code> or <code>icon</code> values in any file, they will stay and the values dont reset.
-Which means you can Link any button to any (avalialbil) page or you can set all icons to specific icons.
+This means you can Link any button to any (available) page or you can set all icons to specific icons.
-You can get a list of the available icon and shortcuts list <a href="stuff.json">here</a>.
+You can get a list of the available icons and shortcuts list <a href="stuff.json">here</a>.
 </p>

 ## Value Ids